exact-payments/merchant-demo-exactjs-spring-boot/README.md

 1. User selects products on the homepage
 2. User clicks "Pay Now" on the checkout page
 3. If reCAPTCHA is enabled, invisible verification occurs
-4. Payment is processed through ExactPay
+4. Payment is processed through CSIPay
 5. User is redirected to confirmation page

 ## Sandbox Testing